 You can click here to buy a new French press beaker.
 This beaker is most often used in the French press.

 Summing up, you will now have enough information to start replacing your French press with fresh parts.
-This will give you a few months or even years until you will need to say goodbye to your beloved French press and buy a brand new one.
+This will give you a few months or even years until you will need to say goodbye to your beloved brewer and buy a brand new one.

-By replacing parts of your French press, you keep it fresh and clean.
-Once the French press filter starts to loosen up, coffee grounds will stick in there and leave a bitter taste to your coffee.
+By replacing parts of your favorite coffee brewer, you keep it fresh and clean.
+Once the filter starts to loosen up, coffee grounds will stick in there and leave a bitter taste to your coffee.

-If you’d like to learn more about the French press and how to brew coffee with, I suggest checking out the links below.
+If you’d like to learn more about the French press and how to brew coffee with it, I suggest checking out the links below.

 If you know any more ways to fix a French press or if you got any questions regarding coffee, then let me know by commenting below or contacting me directly by pressing the “Contact Me” button at the top!